k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

 # Broadway Summary Exercise

 You have completed Broadway Training and learnt about a Broadway flow, an Actor and a Stage.

-You have also seen the following How To examples:
+You have seen the following How To examples:

 * Create a flow which includes several Stages with one or more Actors in each step.
 * Utilize built-in Actors and extend them via the internal inheritance mechanism.